-The District shall keep and maintain records as required by the FLSA for the period of time^U required by the act.
+The District shall keep and maintain records as required by the FLSA for the period of timeU required by the act.
 The District shall display minimum wage posters where employees can readily observe them.

-Cooperation with Enforcement Officials^v
+Cooperation with Enforcement OfficialsV

-All records relating to the FLSA shall be available for inspection by, and District employees shall cooperate fully with, officials from the DOL and/or its authorized representatives in the performance of their jobs relating to:
+All records relating to the FLSA shall be available for inspection by, and District employees shall cooperate fully with, officials from the Department of Labor (DOL) and/or its authorized representatives in the performance of their jobs relating to:

-- 1. Investigating and gathering data regarding the wages, hours, and other conditions and practices of employment; - 2.
-Entering, inspecting, and/or transcribing the premises and its records; - 3.
+- Investigating and gathering data regarding the wages, hours, and other conditions and practices of employment; - b.
+Entering, inspecting, and/or transcribing the premises and its records; - c.
 Questioning employees and investigating such facts as the inspectors deem necessary to determine whether any person has violated any provision of the FLSA.

-Notes: 2 Registered nurses fall under the "Learned Professional" exemption of the FLSA; however, this exemption does not apply to LPNs.
+Notes: Registered nurses fall under the "Learned Professional" exemption of the FLSA; however, this exemption does not apply to LPNs.